rust-lang/wg-async/src/vision/status_quo/barbara_battles_buffered_streams.md

 }
 ```

-This would mean however that limit the number of work items being processed to 5.
-This may be what she wanted, but perhaps not.
-It may also be that similar problems come up in scenarios where Barbara can't so easily alter the call to `do_select` to "append" a call to `process_work_item` (for example, maybe she is in some function that takes a [`FuturesUnordered`] or `Stream` as argument).
+This would however mean that she would have 5 calls to `process_work_item` executing at once.
+In the actual case that inspired this story, `process_work_item` can take as much as 10 GB of RAM, so having multiple concurrent calls is a problem.

 ### Is there any way for Barbara to both produce and process work items simultaneously, without the buffering and so forth?